oracle/weblogic-deploy-tooling/README.md

 - URL
     All MBean URL attribute values in the model are injected with a variable property string and the string and value placed in the variable property file

-These special keywords are defined in a keyword file that is installed into the <WLSDEPLOY>/lib directory.
+These special keywords are defined in a keyword file that is installed into the WLSDEPLOY/lib directory.
 Each keyword is associated with an injector json file.
-Each injector json file is installed into the <WLSDEPLOY>/lib/injectors directory.
-An injector file contains the directives for the Variable Injector tool to inject variables into specific model attributes.
+Each injector json file is installed into the WLSDEPLOY/lib/injectors directory.
+An injector file contains the directives for the Variable Injector tool to inject variable names into specified model attributes.

 Here is an example of a model_variable_injector.json file using the PORT keyword.